 Regarding the NameType to NameTypeAuthority relationship, this proposal does lose the ability to specify an authority for the type itself instead of just for the individual names.
 I could see this as potentially problematic.
 However, I personally have never used or encountered a NameTypeAuthority in any real-world implementation that I've had to work with so far, so I personally don't care which way it goes.
 I'd be just as happy to see the authority go away completely, but I will defer to the participants who have use-cases for the authority.

+[Svein Olsen: I think the list of NameKind should be very much comple, I readly do not see anything that is missing.
+In general if we have different NameType we kind of expect the system to handle it differentely than than other names – if not then it is just a name.
+I do not see that there should be any more need to defined authority for NameType than other types we have included in the CIM standard.]

 -Martin